hyperledger/fabric/docs/source/deployorderer/ordererchecklist.md

 ```
 # LocalMSPID is the identity to register the local MSP material with the MSP
 # manager.
-IMPORTANT: The local MSP ID of an orderer needs to match the MSP
-# ID of one of the organizations defined in the orderer system channel's
-# /Channel/Orderer configuration.
 The sample organization defined in the
 # sample configuration provided has an MSP ID of "SampleOrg".
 LocalMSPID: SampleOrg
 ```